 Back to school…three words that represent great joy to parents who are ready to get back to routine and bring great anguish and “pain” to kids who aren’t quite ready to give up their summer freedom.
 In order to ensure a smooth transition from the fun and less structured summer into a new school year, I think it is important as parents to take the time to talk to our children about their worries and concerns going into the fall semester.

 Back to School: Ensuring an A+ start to the school year

-“Ask the Experts” is a series on Baton Rouge Moms where local experts share their thoughts, opinions and answer questions relating to health, wellness, parenting and living in Baton Rouge.
+“Ask the Experts” is a series on Baton Rouge Family Fun where local experts share their thoughts, opinions and answer questions relating to health, wellness, parenting, and living in Baton Rouge.

-Disclaimer: The purpose of this site is to share BRM’s experiences with food, fitness, health and life as well as opinions from some of our local experts.
+Disclaimer: The purpose of this site is to share family resources and Baton Rouge Family Fun’s experiences with food, fitness, and health as well as opinions from some of our local experts.
 This content is for informational purposes only and isn’t a substitute for professional medical advice.
 When it comes to your health or the health of your child, please be sure to contact your physician.